plone/cookiecutter-volto/volto_addon/{{ cookiecutter.addon_name }}/README.md

 const addons = ['{{ cookiecutter.npm_package_name }}'];
 ```

-If this package provides a volto theme, and you want to activate it (and only then!), add to your `volto.config.js`:
+If this package provides a Volto theme, and you want to activate it, then add the following to your `volto.config.js`:

 ```javascript
 const theme = '{{ cookiecutter.npm_package_name }}';
 ```

-### Test it
+## Test installation

-Go to http://localhost:3000/, login and check the awesome new features.
+Visit http://localhost:3000/ in a browser, login, and check the awesome new features.

 ## Development